20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 10. We then convert this to the sRGB' linear colour space, via this [matrix](https://en.wikipedia.org/wiki/SRGB#From_CIE_XYZ_to_sRGB), before finally using the CsRGB conversion below it.
 If you use $pow(x, 2.2)$ then this is wrong

-11. Then you display this sRGB data, hoping that your operating system isn't mad[^madness], and you have a decent colour calibrated monitor
+11. Then you display this sRGB data, hoping that your operating system isn't mad[^madness], and that you also haven't become mad in the process

 [^madness]: Note that while I'm being a bit jokey, getting sRGB to display correctly has been a major stumbling block on linux, and in graphics APIs, and you do need to check that your graphics pipeline is doing what you think it is